22 Best Argentina Travel Tips

 Is Argentina safe?

-I have always found Argentina to be a safe country, and people are truly and genuinely friendly.
-Having said so, it’s worth using some precautions when visiting Argentina – though not particularly different from those you’d use in other places.
+I have always found Argentina to be a safe country, and the people are truly and genuinely friendly.
+That said, it’s worth taking some precautions when visiting Argentina—though not particularly different from those you’d use in other places.

 Finally, watch out for motochorros – muggings.